-Jefferson College, in cooperation with the county school districts, offers the dual credit program, which allows selected high school students to take freshman level Arts and Sciences degree courses in their home high school for college credit.
+Jefferson College, in cooperation with the county school districts, offers the dual credit program, which allows selected high school students to take Arts and Science degree courses for college credit.

-High school students who wish to be concurrently enrolled in a high school course and a college credit course on their high school campus must meet the following admission requirements:
+High school students who wish to be concurrently enrolled in a high school course and a college credit course must meet the following admission requirements:

-- Provide written permission of high school principal/counselor. - Complete the Dual Credit Admission/Registration Form. - Meet English, math, and reading placement scores. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines.
+- Provide written permission of high school principal/counselor. - Complete the Dual Credit Admission/Registration Form. - Meet English, math, and reading placement scores; additional measures may be considered to determine placement of students into appropriate college-level courses. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines.
 Students should check with their high school counselor for further details.